-Like everyone else in the theme park world, the 2021 edition of Universal Orlando’s Mardi Gras will feel different thanks to the COVID-19 pandemic.
+Like everything else in the theme park world, the 2021 edition of Universal Orlando’s Mardi Gras will feel different thanks to the COVID-19 pandemic.

 Running daily from Feb.
 6 through March 28, this year’s event — dubbed Mardi Gras 2021: International Flavors of Carnaval — will focus a bit more on food.
 More than 70 specialty dishes and drinks will be available, ranging from Cajun cuisine like jambalaya and beignets to what Universal called “classic Carnaval dishes from the islands, such as pernil & mofongo from Puerto Rico, a vegan pholourie from Trinidad and Tobago and jerk chicken from the Bahamas.”